RemiBou/remibou.github.io/_posts/2018-5-5-An-Introduction-to-Blazor-Week-22.md

 - with the already existing IIS Express integration you can host your project locally and test it on your dev computer.

 ## How it works ? (or how I understand it works)
-- When you build, all the components / pages are translated to pure C# classes (you can find them on your project obj folder)
+- When you build, all the components / pages are translated to pure C# classes (you can find them on your project /obj folder)
   - All these classes have interaction with Microsoft.AspNetCore.Blazor.RenderTree.RenderTreeBuilder which is and html tag writer
-- When a changes occurs on the view modelof the component or page, the  BuildRenderTree is called and then the content is updated
+  - When changes occurs on the view model of the component or page, the  BuildRenderTree is called and then the content is updated
 - All these clases are the compiled for targeting .netstandard 2.0
 - When the browser loads index.html it loads blazor.js a library that will
-  - load on the browser, your project entry point
+  - load your project entry point
-  - load it's dependencies, all targeting .netstandard 2.0
+  - load it's dependencies (all targeting .netstandard 2.0)
   - init web assembly if the browser doesn't support it
   - load mono.wasm, an implementation of the platform working with Web Assembly (don't ask me more yet, I'm trying to understand it as I learn Blazor), so your code and your dependencies can actually get executed on the brower and interact ith the dom